-Courses in Environmental Management and/or Environmental Auditing, 15 higher education credits/ relevant work experience.
-For applicants who achieved basic eligibility before 1 July 2007: no examination requirements.
-Good skills are required in oral and written communication in English.
 3.3 Selection As specified in Section 41 of Chapter 7 of the Higher Education Ordinance and the local guidelines laid down in the Admission Rules for Post-graduate Education at Luleå University of Technology.
-When basic and special eligibility requirements have been met, selection will be based on: - Knowledge relevant to the project in question - The quality of the applicant's degree project - Work samples - Formulated research plan - Work experience - Personal qualities relevant to education at post-graduate level.
+Where basic and special eligibility requirements have been made selection will be made on the basis of: - Knowledge relevant to the project in question - The quality of the applicant's degree project - Grades obtained in relevant courses.

 4 Examinations included in the education The education consists of courses and an academic thesis.
 Examinations included in post-graduate programmes are graded Pass or Fail.
 Course and licentiate thesis grades are decided by specially appointed teachers (examiners).
 Doctoral thesis grades are decided by a specially appointed grading committee.
-4.1 Courses The following courses are compulsory within the scope of a licentiate degree and a doctoral degree: Theory of Science, Basic Course in Education, Theses and Writing Academic Articles.
-For more details, please see the Handbook for post-graduate studies in Environmental Management that may be obtained from the professor.
-Goal attainment is tested by means of the form of examination specified in the syllabus.
+4.1 Courses Goal attainment is tested by means of the form of examination specified in the syllabus.
 4.1.1 Recognition of prior studies As specified in the local guidelines laid down in the Admission Rules for Post-graduate Education at Luleå University of Technology.
-4.2 Academic thesis An academic project in the form of a dissertation/thesis in Environmental Management shall be presented as a homogenous, cohesive academic work (monograph) or a brief summary - comprehensive summary - of academic essays (composite thesis) that the post-graduate student has written alone or together with another person or persons.
+4.2 Academic thesis An academic project in the form of a dissertation/thesis in Chemistry of Interfaces shall be presented as a homogenous, cohesive academic work (monograph) or a brief summary - comprehensive summary - of academic essays (composite thesis) that the post-graduate student has written alone or together with another person or persons.
+In normal cases 5-6 research articles assessed by peer review in research journals are to be appended of which at least 4 are in print (accepted or in press) and 1-2 articles are manuscripts.
+The post-graduate student must the main author for most of the publications, or his/her contribution to the published articles must be made clear in the summary.
 Thesis manuscripts shall be presented at one or more research seminars or be subjected to equivalent review through the agency of the department.
-In Environmental Management this is according to a structure that is described in the Handbook for Post-graduate Studies in Environmental Management.

 The licentiate thesis is defended orally at a public licentiate seminar and is graded Pass or Fail.
 When the thesis is graded both the content of the thesis and the defence of the thesis are taken into consideration.
 The grade of a licentiate thesis is decided by an examiner appointed by the head of department.
 The doctoral thesis is defended orally at a public disputation and is graded Pass or Fail.
 When the thesis is graded both the content of the thesis and the defence of the thesis are taken into consideration.
 The grade of a doctoral thesis is decided by a grading committee that is appointed for each thesis.
-5 Degree In Environmental Management, a post-graduate student who has been admitted to a doctorate has the possibility to take a licentiate degree after completing a portion giving at least 120 higher education credits of the education that will be concluded with a doctorate.
+5 Degree In Chemistry of Interfaces, a post-graduate student who has been admitted to a doctorate has the possibility to take a licentiate degree after completing a portion giving at least 120 credits of the education that will be concluded with a doctorate.
 5.1 Degree objectives As specified in the degree description (Higher Education Ordinance, Appendix 2 - Degree Ordinance.
 See also the appendix below.
-5.2 Degree title A post-graduate student who takes a licentiate degree in Environmental Management receives the degree title of Licentiate in Technology.
-A post-graduate student who takes a doctorate in Environmental Management normally receives the degree title of Doctor of Technology.
+5.2 Degree title A post-graduate student who takes a licentiate degree in Chemistry of Interfaces receives the degree title of Licentiate in Technology.
+A post-graduate student who takes a doctorate in Chemistry of Interfaces normally receives the degree title of Doctor of Technology.
 Requests for another degree title are made according to established guidelines.
 6 Entry into effect and interim regulations The previous general curriculum will cease to apply for post-graduate students who are admitted to education at post-graduate level after 1 July 2007.
 Post-graduate students admitted before this date may choose to either follow the previous curriculum or transfer to the present curriculum.